kimgabriell/Simple-Repository/README.md

 # Simple-Repository
-This is my fisrt github repository.
+This is my first github repository.